ZoPE: A Fast Optimizer for ReLU Networks with Low-Dimensional Inputs

-\xhdr{Geometric objects and operations} We will make use of several geometric objects.
+We will only consider feedforward ReLU networks. \\\\ \xhdr{Geometric objects and operations} We will make use of several geometric objects.
 The first is a hyperrectangle, the generalization of a rectangle to $n$-dimensional space, which is defined by a center $\vec{c} \in \mathbb{R}^n$ and a radius $\vec{r} \in \mathbb{R}^n$ such that

 where $\preceq$ is the elementwise $\le$ between two vectors.

 Hyperrectangles are a special case of a more general class of geometric objects called zonotopes, which can be defined as an affine transform of the unit hypercube.
 A zonotope $Z$ can be represented using matrix $\mat{G} \in \mathbb{R}^{n \times m}$ whose columns are referred to as generators, and a vector $\vec{c} \in \mathbb{R}^n$ which is the center of the zonotope as